santimars/Tell_me_about_yourself/README.md

 ## Make necessary changes and commit those changes

-Now open `Contributors.md` file in a text editor, add your name to it.
-Don't add it at the beginning or end of the file.
-Put it anywhere in between.
-Now, save the file.
+Now open the `Contributors.md` file.
+Copy the information that is in it, edit it adding the information you should put and then add it `Contributions.md

 <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" />